-A. Policy or Practice (name or brief description): Extension of current opening hours at the Main Library, George Square, Edinburgh, EH8 9LJ.
-B. Reason for screening (delete as applicable): Proposed change to an existing policy/practice.
-Update 2015: This update is a review of the existing EqIA version published in 2014.
-C. Person responsible for the policy area or practice: Name: Barry Croucher Job title: Head of Help Services School/service/unit: IS User Services Division/Help Services D. Screening Analysis Does the policy or practice affect primary or high level functions of the University?
-YES Is the policy or practice relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' set out in the introduction above)?
-YES Is the policy or practice one on which interested parties could reasonably expect the University to have carried out an EqIA?
-YES If the answer to any of these questions is 'Yes', an EqIA should be carried out on the proposed/revised policy or practice at an early stage and in any event before it is finalised.
-E. Screening outcome Equality Impact Assessment required: YES Record notes about the screening process or outcome here.
+A. Policy or Practice (name or brief description):

+Extension of current opening hours at the Main Library, George Square, Edinburgh, EH8 9LJ.

+B. Reason for screening (delete as applicable):

+Proposed change to an existing policy/practice.

+C. Person responsible for the policy area or practice:

+Name: Barry Croucher

+Job title: Head of Help Services

+School/service/unit: IS User Services Division/Help Services

+D. Screening Analysis

+- 1. Does the policy or practice affect primary or high level functions of the University?
+YES - 2.
+Is the policy or practice relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' set out in the introduction above)?
+YES - 3.
+Is the policy or practice one on which interested parties could reasonably expect the University to have carried out an EqIA?
+YES

+If the answer to any of these questions is 'Yes', an EqIA should be carried out on the proposed/revised policy or practice at an early stage and in any event before it is finalised.

+E. Screening outcome

+Equality Impact Assessment required: YES

+Record notes about the screening process or outcome here.

 An EqIA is required.
+This will be carried out by Barry Croucher, Head of Help Services

+F. Sign-off

-This will be carried out by Barry Croucher, Head of Help Services Update 2015: This update is carried out by Barry Croucher, Head of Help Services.
-F. Sign-off Screening undertaken by (name and job title):Barry Croucher, Head of Help Services Accepted by (name): Bryan MacGregor, Director, IS User Services [This will normally be the person responsible for the policy/practice named in C above.
+Screening undertaken by (name and job title):Barry Croucher, Head of Help Services

+Accepted by (name): Bryan MacGregor, Director, IS User Services

+[This will normally be the person responsible for the policy/practice named in C above.
 If not, specify job-title/role.]

-Date: 12 June 2014 Date of Updating: 06th July 2015
+Date: 12 June 2014